VDung632/APT29-CozyBear-Demo/README.md

 - Host a website (a simple HTML file) that automatically download the ISO file.
 - Double click the zip file and enjoy.

+To get your own DropBox API key, create an account on DropBox then go here: https://www.dropbox.com/developers and create an app

 This demo is a recreation from this github repo: https://github.com/S3N4T0R-0X0/APT29-Adversary-Simulation by S3N4T0R